City of North Las Vegas

 Frequently Asked Questions (FAQ's)

-- Can the Grants Department give me a grant for my self/ home/ business?
+1. Can the Grants Department give me a grant for myself, home, business?

 - Grants are not "free money".
 Grants are funds with a lot of strings attached.
 Federal grant funds have many requirements and conditions, even if they are passed through a City to a nonprofit.
 2 CFR 200 is the legislation that outlines the rules of grant funding.
-Each grant also has specific terms and conditions above the federal regulations that must be followed.
-Grant funds can not be spent on certain things, can only be spent at certain times, and require a lot of reporting/documentation.
+Each grant also has specific terms and conditions beyond the general federal regulations that must be followed.
+Grant funds cannot be spent on certain things, can only be spent at certain times and require a lot of reporting and documentation.
 By accepting a grant, you agree to follow all of the rules and regulations surrounding the use and reporting of those dollars.

 - Your small business or nonprofit should have the following items to be ready for a grant application: